 There have been three cumulative market and business model changes in the 10 years since NPS was developed:

 All lead to more consumer power and greater expectations than before.
 With power comes the ability to demand efficiencies, and one of those efficiencies is ease, allowing the customer more seamless interactions, giving them back time for other tasks in their busy lives.
 No one wants to be on the phone with a service provider or supplier trying to understand what went wrong (again), why the issue hasn’t been addressed or why promises or expectations weren’t kept or met.
 And, in today’s accessible world, people don’t have to put up with it.

-Therefore, given the context of most customers, the ease of use or lack of it is often the indication of attrition.
+Therefore, the ease of use or lack of it is often the indication of attrition.
 RIGHT NOW is the easiest time to start a business.
-It’s also the hardiest time to stay in business.
+It’s also the hardest time to stay in business.
 Customers will leave you if doing business with you is difficult and there is a comparable alternative.